altoo-ag/akka-kryo-serialization/README.md

 Where `CustomKryoSerializerInitFQCN` is a fully qualified class name of your custom serializer class.
-And custom serializer class can be just any class with a default no-arg constructor and a method called `customize`, which takes one parameter of type Kryo and has a void return type, i.e.
+And custom serializer class can be just any class with a default no-arg constructor and a method called `customize`, which takes one parameter of type Kryo and has a voidreturn type, i.e.

 ```scala
     public void customize(Kryo kryo); // for Java